ClickHouse/ClickHouse/docs/en/operations/settings/settings.md

 Possible values:

 -   1 — Creating several dictionaries for the data part is prohibited.
 -   0 — Creating several dictionaries for the data part is not prohibited.

 Default value: 0.

-## low_cardinality_allow_in_native_format {#low_cardinality_allow_in_native_format}
+## low\_cardinality\_allow\_in\_native\_format {#low_cardinality_allow_in_native_format}

 Allows or restricts using the [LowCardinality](../../sql-reference/data-types/lowcardinality.md) data type with the [Native](../../interfaces/formats.md#native) format.

 If usage of `LowCardinality` is restricted, ClickHouse server converts `LowCardinality`-columns to ordinary ones for `SELECT` queries, and convert ordinary columns to `LowCardinality`-columns for `INSERT` queries.

-This setting is required mainly for third-party clients which don't support `LowCardinality` data type.
+This setting is required mainly for third-party clients which don’t support `LowCardinality` data type.

 Possible values:

 -   1 — Usage of `LowCardinality` is not restricted.
 -   0 — Usage of `LowCardinality` is restricted.

 Default value: 1.

-## allow_suspicious_low_cardinality_types {#allow_suspicious_low_cardinality_types}
+## allow\_suspicious\_low\_cardinality\_types {#allow_suspicious_low_cardinality_types}

 Allows or restricts using [LowCardinality](../../sql-reference/data-types/lowcardinality.md) with data types with fixed size of 8 bytes or less: numeric data types and `FixedString(8_bytes_or_less)`.

 For small fixed values using of `LowCardinality` is usually inefficient, because ClickHouse stores a numeric index for each row.
 As a result:

 -   Disk space usage can rise.
 -   RAM consumption can be higher, depending on a dictionary size.
 -   Some functions can work slower due to extra coding/encoding operations.

 Merge times in [MergeTree](../../engines/table-engines/mergetree-family/mergetree.md)-engine tables can grow due to all the reasons described above.

 Possible values:

 -   1 — Usage of `LowCardinality` is not restricted.
 -   0 — Usage of `LowCardinality` is restricted.

 Default value: 0.